KospY/BasSDK/Components/Guides/Levels/Survival.md

 ![PillarPlacements][PillarPlacements]

+Ensure that you take close attention to both the positions AND rotations of the axis.

 3. Under the [Level Component][Level], under Custom references, apply these references.
 Ensure that the names match the image.
 Place the Wave Book under "WaveSelector", Racks under "Rack", the Item Spawner Book(s) under "WeaponSelector" and finally, reference all the reward pillar gameobjects you created under "RewardSpawnPosition".

 {: .note}